 Patients with diabetic retinopathy can expect to avoid further laser treatment.
 Depending on the severity of their current condition, they should expect improving eye health and significant vision improvement.

-When GI problems are caused by diabetes, patients have seen relief as a result of APT therapy.
+When GI problems are caused by diabetes, patients have seen relief as a result of MII treatments.
 Gastroparesis is a form of neuropathy, so patients have seen rapid relief from this complication of the disease.